 To the early human, these events posed an enormous problem.
 How to accept that we are at the whim of so many forces beyond our comprehension, let alone control?

 Seeing how she had no way of preventing any of it, the early human anthropomorphized it.
 She made it about herself.
-She built a nest neatly in the center of it all, deciding that it was all created to highlight her own uniqueness, to underline her happiness.
+She built a nest neatly in the center of it all, deciding that it was all created to highlight her own uniqueness.
 She gave rise to myth, belief, and religion to provide answers to the unanswerable questions.

 Why am I here?